Physics-50/Module-1/docs/Module0.md

 The experiment: You will roll a ball down a ramp.
 The ramp should be set to 5°.
 You need to measure the horizontal distance the ball lands from the end of the ramp, including an estimate of the uncertainty in the measurement.

-The tape provided on your bench can be used to visualize where the ball landed.
+The pressure-sensitivetape provided on your bench can be used to visualize where the ball landed.

 Please follow the following instructions: